Mickey Cochrane

 Gordon Stanley "Mickey" Cochrane (April 6, 1903 – June 28, 1962), nicknamed "Black Mike", was an American professional baseball player, manager and coach.
 He played in Major League Baseball as a catcher for the Philadelphia Athletics and Detroit Tigers.
 Cochrane was considered one of the best catchers in baseball history and is a member of the Baseball Hall of Fame.
 In his first season as manager, he led the Tigers to 101 wins, which was the most for a rookie manager for 27 years (since Cochrane, six other managers have won 100 games as a rookie).

 Cochrane was born in Massachusetts and was a multi-sport athlete at Boston University.
 After college, he chose baseball over basketball and football.
 He made his major league debut in 1925, having spent only one season in the minor leagues.
 He was chosen as the American League (AL) Most Valuable Player in 1928 and he appeared in the World Series from 1929 to 1931.
 Philadelphia won the first two of those World Series, but Cochrane was criticized for giving up stolen bases when his team lost the series in 1931.
 Cochrane's career batting average (.320) is still an MLB record for a catcher.

-Cochrane's career ended abruptly after a near-fatal head injury from a pitched ball in 1937.
+Cochrane's career ended abruptly after a near-fatal head injury from a beanball in 1937.
 After his professional baseball career, he served in the United States Navy in World War II and ran an automobile business.
 Cochrane died of cancer in 1962.
 In 1999, The Sporting News ranked him 65th on its list of the 100 Greatest Baseball Players.